seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 We cannot weigh our brother with ourself:
-Great men may jest with saints; ’tis wit in them,
+Great men may jest with saints; 'tis wit in them,
 But in the less foul profanation.

 **LUCIO**
-Thou’rt i’ the right, girl; more o, that.
+Thou'rt i' the right, girl; more o, that.

 **ISABELLA**
-That in the captain’s but a choleric word,
+That in the captain's but a choleric word,
 Which in the soldier is flat blasphemy.

 **LUCIO**
 *\[Aside to ISABELLA]*
-Art avised o’ that? more on ’t.
+Art avised o' that? more on 't.

 **ANGELO**
 Why do you put these sayings upon me?